wilsonlengo/CCC-T2A3-Tic-Tac-Toe-Algorithm/README.md

 ## Classes and Functions

 The application has main game loop and also a primary class (Grid), which is the foundation of the application.
-Grid() allows the board to be visualised and applies all the tic-tac-toe logic into the game.
+Grid() allows the board to be visualised and within the class, there are methods and functions that apply the game logic: How a winner is determined, what happens if it results in a draw, resetting the game, and exiting the application.

-## Networking
+## Networking (sockets)

 When a player makes a move, data is encoded and sent.
 Following that, the data is decoded on the other end.
 Terminal will output a message confirming that a player has taken their turn.
 This is all running under the receive_data() function.
+Threading allows data to be sent from the server and from the client back to the server.

+## Flowchart:
+===insert flowchart here==

+## Game status: Working!